↝ OWC / MacSales.com... ↜

 Biodiesel is the kiss of death for a Sprinter diesel, notwithstanding the biodiesel industry-produced propaganda spread all over the internet, and internalized by every idiot who reads it, then regurgitated as if factual, particularly non-diesel and non-Sprinter owners.
 Or diesel owners (typically older diesels) who don’t have to deal with the extremely complex Sprinter diesel.

 In a nutshell: biodiesel sludges up an engine quickly, including the oil separator PCV valve.
-It also makes things tough for the turbo, the EGR and swirl valves, the engine oil, etc. There is a reason that Mercedes will not honor the warranty for engine damage caused by using more than B5 (5% biodiesel)—read the user manual.
+It also makes things tough for the turbo, the EGR and swirl valves, the engine oil, etc. There is a reason that Mercedes will not honor the warranty for engine damage caused by using more than B5 (5% biodiesel).
+Mercedes discusses biodiesel risks in a PDF which is hard to find on the web, but see Biodiesel Information for Passenger Cars whose information matches another PDF I have for the Sprinter.

 Let’s translate this B20 discussion on page 280 of the 2018 Sprinter Operator’s manual: